-As preparation for advising startup companies, students participate in a series of class sessions over the first half of the semester covering the topics most frequently encountered by startup businesses, including, pre-venture counseling, entity choice, formation documents, shareholder agreements, IP protection, etc. Then, students will receive firsthand experience in working with real startup companies under the supervision of the course instructor and supervisor.
-The students will take the lead role in working with the entrepreneurs, including conducting interviews, performing research, providing a legal plan for the business, identifying documents to be drafted and drafting documents.
+As preparation for advising startup companies, students participate in a series of class sessions covering the topics most frequently encountered by startup businesses, including pre-venture counseling, entity choice, formation documents, shareholder agreements, intellectual property protection, etc. Students will then receive hands-on experience working with real startup companies under the supervision of their attorney supervisor.
+Students take the lead role in working with the entrepreneurs, including conducting interviews, performing research, providing a legal plan for the business, identifying documents to be drafted and drafting documents.
 Note that the clinic does NOT provide counsel on: litigation, patents, securities regulation, tax matters, public mergers or acquisitions, or international trade.

-This course meets throughout the semester.
-During the first five weeks, one 90-minute session each week consists of a substantive overview of the areas of law and issues most frequently encountered in working with startup companies.
-In the five modules over the remaining eight weeks of the semester students will meet the client company and conduct an interview to assess the nature of the business; assess the legal issues and needs of the client company and prepare a summary of issues; meet with the client company to provide an initial overview of legal issues associated with the business and provide a suggested course of action as to initial documents to be prepared; draft documents to meet initial client needs; and meet with the client company to provide a final legal plan and draft documents.
+This course will meet throughout the semester.
+During the first few weeks, sessions will consist of a substantive overview of the areas of law and issues most frequently encountered in working with startup companies.
+Over the remaining weeks, students hear from industry experts, entrepreneurs and investors and focus on the clinical portion of the class.
+In the clinical portion, students will meet client companies and conduct interviews to assess nature of business, assess legal issues and needs of client companies and prepare summaries of issues, provide client companies an initial overview of legal issues associated with the business and provide a suggested course of action as to initial documents to be prepared, draft documents to meet client needs, and consult with their supervising attorney to provide client companies other work product and counsel.

-Students spend considerable time outside of the classroom meeting with clients and the supervising attorney, and preparing drafts and final versions of legal documents.
+Students will spend considerable time outside of the classroom meeting with clients and their supervising attorney, as well as preparing drafts and final versions of legal documents.